liammellofarley/voisin/README.md

 ### Research

-Research has no special variables but I'm mentioning it here because uses only one .md file.
-So everything should be added in the body.
+Research has no special variables but I'm mentioning it here because uses only one .md file per category.
+Simply put a line between different posts within categories here.

 ## Body